SECOND QUARTER 2025

 Banks

-We are maintaining a large overweight for top-quality global banks due to their resilient performance, as banks have lower risk profiles due to stringent regulations, heightened oversight and improved risk management following the global financial crisis.
+We maintain a large overweight position to top-quality global banks given resilient performance, as banks have lower risk profiles due to stringent regulations, heightened oversight and improved risk management following the global financial crisis.

 Energy